AIMultiple ResearchAIMultiple ResearchAIMultiple Research

 1. Breast cancer detection

-To overcome this issue, computer vision technology is introduced to healthcare sector.
+To overcome this issue, computer vision technology is being introduced to the healthcare sector.
 AI-enabled computer vision and medical imaging systems can accurately analyze mammograms to detect cancers that are not visible to the human eye.

 However, current machine learning algorithms and models are not mature enough to detect all types of cancers.
 There are some cancers that are found by doctors and missed by the ML model.

-Therefore, while implementing this technology in a healthcare facility, managers should not try to replace doctors but instead implement this technology to complement and assist doctors in enabling computer aided detection of breast cancer.
+Therefore, while implementing this technology in a healthcare facility, managers should not try to replace doctors but instead implement this technology to complement and assist doctors in enabling computer-aided detection of breast cancer.

-For example, iCAD utilizes machine learning algorithms to analyze mammograms, detecting early signs of breast cancer and assisting radiologists in making more accurate diagnoses.
+Another example is iCAD, which utilizes machine learning algorithms to analyze mammograms, detecting early signs of breast cancer and assisting radiologists in making more accurate diagnoses.
 This advancement has contributed to better patient outcomes and a reduction in false-positive diagnoses.

 iCAD’s Breast Health Solutions provides advanced software for digital breast tomosynthesis (DBT), breast density assessment, 2D mammography, and personalized risk evaluation.4